AshtonElliott/ConfliBERT-dockerV2/README.md

 This repository provides a Dockerized environment for fine-tuning the ConfliBERT model for text classification and NER tasks.
 (Note: This setup is specifically for ConfliBERT, not for other BERT models.)

-## Prerequisites
-- **Docker Desktop**: Required for building and running containers.
-Download from [Docker's official site](https://www.docker.com/products/docker-desktop/).
-- **Git (specifically Git, not Github Desktop)**: Required to clone the repository.
-You can download from (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-- **Sufficient resources**: For large models/datasets, increase CPU and memory allocation in Docker Desktop (see Notes below).
-- **(Optional) NVIDIA GPU**: For GPU acceleration, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-Keep in mind that this is a NVIDIAN product, so it will only run with NVIDIA GPUs and drivers.

 ## Project Overview
 ConfliBERT is a transformer-based model designed for event extraction, text classification, and named entity recognition (NER) in conflict and security-related datasets.
 This repository provides a reproducible, containerized workflow for training and evaluating ConfliBERT on your own data.